Kashuab/mobx-depot/README.md

 - ...

 Depending on the structure of your schema, you could also consider local state management as a target.
 You could theoretically generate models using a schema without needing to interact with an external API at all.
-In this case any local state management library should be shaking in their boots!

 - Redux
 - Zustand